chichow5/fzf-better-alt-c/README.md

 # fzf-better-alt-c
 A script that simulates fzf alt-c excluding directories from `./.ignore`

+there is something different for deifferent shells, so this script is only for zsh.
+You can modified it since it's so easy to fit yours.

 ## Intro:

 [fzf](https://github.com/junegunn/fzf) uses `find` command to list directories and changes working directory into it.